Kong/lua-resty-timer/README.md

 ## Status

-This library is still under early development.
+This library is production ready.

 ## Synopsis